 And that solution is Smart Manager

-Smart Manager for WooCommerce plugin is a great tool to speed up your store management tasks.
+Smart Manager for WooCommerce and WordPress speeds up your store management tasks.

 The advantage of using this tool is that you get advanced export features you need for your products.
 It handles all complexities.